 Whether you are coming or leaving, this are the most important places in the city.
 They usually breath life and don’t really ever stop.
 Here you have a list of the 10 of the world’s most beautiful subway stations:

 1. Champ-de-Mars Station in Montreal, Canada

 Champ-de-Mars Station opened in October 14th, 1966, as part of the initial subway network of Montreal.
 Situated in Old Montreal in the Ville-Marie borough, the station is now on the Orange Line of the Montreal Metro rapid transit system.

 The station is particularly spectacular on a sunny day, when the light enters the stained glass windows by Automatiste painter Marcelle Ferron.
-The windows comprise the artist’s masterpieces and according to some, are her most famous work.
+The windows comprise the artist’s masterpieces and, according to some, it’s her most famous work.
 Back in 1968, they were given by the Government of Quebec as the first work of non-figurative art commissioned for the metro.

 2. Formosa Boulevard Station – Kaohsiung, Taiwan

 Formosa Boulevard is a transfer station between the Red and Orange Line in Kaohsiung City, Taiwan.
 The station is famous for the “Dome of Light,” the world’s largest public art installation that comprises individual pieces of colored glass.
-Created by artist Narcissus Quagliata, the “Dome of Light” took just under four years to be completed and it was overseen by Quagliata himself, who had the pieces shipped from Germany for installation.
-This ceiling gives a really different lighting to the building.
+Created by artist Narcissus Quagliata, the “Dome of Light” was completed just under four years and it was overseen by Quagliata himself, who had the pieces shipped from Germany for installation.
+This ceiling gives a really unique lighting to the building.